conijeldres/agent_trajectory_evaluation_framework/evaluations/trace_review_task_001.md

 - missing_next_steps

-Suggested improvement: Improve the response template for rescheduling requests by adding a clear list of the minimum information needed to look up or modify a
+Suggested improvement: Improve the response template for rescheduling requests by adding a clear list of the minimum information needed to look up or modify a medical appointment.